Asabeneh/data-analysis-with-python-autumn-2024/WEEK-6/week-6.md

 ## Exercises

-1. Load the [cats] (<https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/cats.json>) by reading the cats json file.
-Use list comprehension and functional programming alternatively and you can check your result from this [website](https://cats-paradise-f994f218e0ee.herokuapp.com/stats).
+1. Load the [cats] (<https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/cats.json>) by reading it.
+Use list comprehension and functional programming alternatively, and you can check your result from this [website](https://cats-paradise-f994f218e0ee.herokuapp.com/stats).
    1. Count the number of cat breeds
    2. Which country has the largest number of cat breeds
-   3. Filter cat breeds highers than 5 Killo grams
+   3. Filter cat breeds highers than 5 Killograms
-   4. What is the average weight of cat across breed based on this data?
+   4. What is the average weight of cat across all breeds based on this data?
-   5. What is the average life span of cat across breed on this data?
+   5. What is the average life span of cat across all breeds on this data?
-   6. The data has a description for describing each cat, find the 10 most common words used for describing cat
+   6. The data includes descriptions for each cat breed.
+Find the 10 most common words used in these descriptions.
-   7. What are the countries that have one or more breeds in this data
+   7. Which countries have one or more breeds in this dataset?
 2. Data Visualization
-   1. Create a word frequency table of the cat breeds description or line graph
+   1. Create a word frequency table or line graph based on the cat breed descriptions.
-   2. Create a word cloud of the cat breeds description
+   2. Create a word cloud of the cat breed descriptions.
-   3. Create a bar graph of cats origin per number of cat breeds
+   3. Create a bar graph showing the number of cat breeds by country of origin.
-   4. Create a Pie chart of cat breeds percentage by country
+   4. Create a pie chart showing the percentage of cat breeds by country.
-3. Fetch the cat breeds data from this [API](https://api.thecatapi.com/v1/breeds) and all answer Q1.
+3. Fetch the cat breeds data from this [API](https://api.thecatapi.com/v1/breeds) and answer Q1.
 Install ```requests``` package using ```pip install requests```.
-Then use this function to fetch the data:
+Then, use this function to fetch the data:

     ```py
     def fetch_data(url):